dgaydukov/cert-aws/sa/files/sa.md

 aws configservice get-resource-config-history --resource-type=AWS::EC2::VPC --resource-id={RESOURCE_ID}
 ```
 There are 2 ways you can enforce some rule (for example make sure SG won't open port 22):
-* use config to record changes - once change detected - use SNS+lambda to modify SG
+* create custom config to record changes - once change detected - use lambda (same lambda that check if SG change is compliant by your rules) to modify SG
 * use CloudWatch Event rule + CloudTrail to monitor changes - once found invoke lambda to modify SG
+Notification of non-compliance:
+* by default config doesn't notify if rule becomes non-compliant
+* you can use CloudWatch Event rule or EventBridge rule with `"detail-type": ["Config Rules Compliance Change"]` and target as SNS to notify when rule becomes non-compliant

 ###### CloudTrail
 CT - service that logs activity of your aws account (who made request, what params were passed, when and so on..).
 It's useful for compliance, when you need to ensure that only certain rules have ever been applied.